Header container

 All forthcoming outputs will be published at 9.30am unless otherwise stated.

 Scottish Cervical Screening Programme Statistics - Public Health Scotland provides a range of annual statistics relating to the Scottish Cervical Screening Programme, including coverage and uptake by deprivation and age group.
-In addition, information on laboratory services will be available.
-On 28 May 2025 Scott Heald wrote to Ed Humpherson to request a temporary suspension of the accredited official statistics status for PHS’ cervical screening statistics.
-The next release will be published on 29 July 2025 as official statistics in development due to methodological changes and errors with the previous data.
+In addition, information on laboratory services is available.
+On 28 May 2025 Scott Heald wrote to Ed Humpherson to request a temporary suspension of the accredited official statistics status for PHS cervical screening statistics following identification of data quality issues.
+We published data in a new report on 29 July 2025, where these data issues were rectified and revised data back to financial year 2016/17.
+We continue to develop new statistics that will better reflect how screening services are now delivered.
+The next release will be published in November 2025.

 NHS Waiting Times – Stage of Treatment – 26 August 2025 marked the final quarterly release, with a move to monthly reporting planned from 28 October 2025.
 This increase in frequency is in response to the current high level of public interest in hospital waiting times and reduces the time lag between the end of the reporting period and the release of data to around 4 weeks.
 The statistics reported will align to revised criteria in calculating waiting times contained in updated guidance issued by the Scottish Government in December 2023.
 The first monthly October release will be accompanied by analysis of the changes on the most recent data.
 For further information please see recent correspondence between PHS and the Office for Statistics Regulation Scott Heald to Ed Humpherson: NHS diagnostics activity and stage of treatment waiting times statistics – Office for Statistics Regulation